david-gaspard/msmodel/README.md

 <p>$$\Delta\mathcal{D}(k^2) = -\frac{1}{\pi} \mathrm{Im}\,\mathrm{Tr}\left(\mathsf{M}(k)^{-1} \frac{\mathrm{d}\mathsf{M}(k)}{\mathrm{d}(k^2)}\right)$$</p>

-More information about this function is available in David Gaspard's thesis.
 As for the previous commands, this command is able to average over a certain number of random configurations of the scatterers, but also to show the quartiles of the distribution of the ordinates.

 The options are the following :